 Engineering Biology by Design

-Engineering biology is at present one big revolution.
+Engineering biology is reshaping our lives.
 We are witnessing an exciting singularity moment where molecular biology, biotechnology and systems and control engineering are converging into a promising; novel discipline.
 In the last decade, I had the privilege of becoming part of that revolution; looking forward to the burgeoning field of synthetic biology.

 I work on intelligent biodesign automation through reverse engineering biology.
 We automate flows for synbio planner agile designs.
 Our mission is to foster sustainable industrial biotechnology of bio-based compounds (biomaterials, pharmaceuticals, next-generation chemicals) through the principles of control engineering and machine learning.
 I envision building artificial intelligence assistants for bionics systems; from biosensors to bio-inspired robotics.